 The 5 Facts You Need to Know

-3. Friday, breezy and partly cloudy with scattered showers and thunderstorms.
-Highs in the mid 70’s to lower 80’s.
-Southwest winds 10 to 20 mph increasing to 15 to 25 mph in the afternoon.
-Friday night, mostly clear and breezy with lows in the upper 30’s to lower 40’s.
-West winds 15 to 25 mph in the evening.
+3. Friday, mostly sunny and breezy with isolated showers and thunderstorms in the afternoon.
+Highs in the upper 80’s to mid 90’s.
+North winds 10 to 15 mph increasing to 15 to 25 mph in the afternoon.
+Gusts up to 35 mph.
+Friday night, windy and partly cloudy with scattered showers and thunderstorms.
+Lows in the lower to mid 60’s.
+East winds 10 to 20 mph.

 The Morning’s Top Stories